dmitrizagidulin/computingjoy.com/2016-09-26-linked-data.md

 **URIs**.
 Giving URIs to things is not always easy.

 **Schema discovery**.
 Discovering, choosing or creating schemas (vocabularies) that fit your use case is sometimes challenging.
 But at least with linked data, you have the option to browse and study listings/directories of such schemas (unlike with database table schemas, for example).
+[Schema.org/schemas](https://schema.org/docs/schemas.html) is a good place to start.

 **Availability**.
 Linking to things on the net means you are depending on the uptime of other systems.
 (See also Leslie Lamport's quote, "A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable".)
 Fortunately, actually dereferencing the links of properties or IDs is not mission critical, but is more helpful during development and design phases.
 To put it another way, you can still use `http://www.alice.com/#about` as a good user ID even if Alice's website happens to be down during a given day -- browsing linked data is an additional benefit and possibility, instead of a core operation.